Get alerts of updates about «Tuberculosis (TB) in Norway»

-Skip to content
+Skip to content on this page

-Tuberculosis is transmitted through droplets containing TB bacteria.
 When a person with pulmonary tuberculosis coughs, sneezes, speaks, laughs or sings, tiny infectious droplets or aerosols are released into the air.
 The smallest droplets can pass mucus and cilia and reach the smallest alveoli when inhaled.

 People who are only infected, known as ‘latent tuberculosis’, are not sick and cannot infect others.

-- prolonged cough with sputum
+- prolonged cough (with pulmonary tuberculosis)